Şükrü Saracoğlu: Political career

 He was elected to the Grand National Assembly of Turkey from İzmir in 1923.
 He was appointed as Minister of National Education in the cabinet of Prime Minister Fethi Okyar.
 He then presided over the Commission for Composite Population Exchange, which would conduct the negotiations with the Greek government later on.
 He was appointed as the Minister of Finance in the cabinet formed by Prime Minister İsmet Pasha (İnönü).
 After resigning, he was sent to the United States to complete some contacts about economic issues in 1931 and presided over the board going to the Paris Treaty of 1933 to solve the Ottoman public debt issue.
 In 1933, he reentered Cabinet as the Minister of Justice and performed as the Minister of Foreign Affairs in the second cabinet of Prime Minister Celal Bayar.

 After the 1934 Surname Law, which required all Turkish citizens to adopt a surname, Mehmet Şükrü took on the surname "Saracoğlu", meaning "son of Saraç", Saraç being the epithet of his father.

 In the closing days of World War II, he took part in the negotiations with the Soviet Union in Moscow for months.

 Upon the death of Refik Saydam in 1942, he was assigned as the Prime Minister and resigned because of illness.
 He was elected as the President of the Grand National Assembly in 1948 and remained until 1950.

 Later life

 Saracoğlu, who retired from political life in 1950, was fluent in French and English.
 He was married and had three children.

 He died on 27 December 1953.

 The home of the Turkish football club Fenerbahçe, Şükrü Saracoğlu Stadium, is named after him.
+His grandchild Rüşdü Saracoğlu was an economist and politician.